Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Numerical study

 \subsection{A simulation study}

 In this section, we conducted simulations to validate the finite sample performance of the proposed estimation methods.
 We generated the data for $n$ days with frequency $1/m^{all}$ on each day and let $t_{d,j}=d-1+j/m^{all}$ for $d=1, \ldots, n$ and $j=0, \ldots, m^{all}$.
-We considered the following jump diffusion process with the FIVAR($h$)-It\^o model in Definition \ref{def-1}:
+We considered the jump-diffusion process with the FIVAR($h$) model in Definition \ref{def-1} and generated heavy-tailed and sub-Gaussian processes.
+The specific simulation setup is described in Appendix \ref{simulation-setup}.
+The noise-contaminated high-frequency data were generated from model \eqref{eq-4.2}, where the noise $e_{i}(t_{i,k})$ was obtained from the independent Gaussian distribution with mean zero and standard deviation $0.01 \sqrt{ \int _{0}^1 \gamma _{ii}(t) dt }.$ This choice is inspired by \citet{wang2010vast} who found that the relative noise level is typically around $1\%$ for the stock index for high-frequency trading data.
+We first generated the data for $500$ days, and we varied $n$ from $100$ to $500$.
+For each $n$, we obtained the data from the last $n$ days among the $500$ days.